-A close cooperation has been installed with Halo Photonics, a well reputated Great Britain based company developing and manufacturing eye-safe Doppler-Lidar systems “Stream Line” at 1.5 μm for profiling of the atmospheric bounday layer and of clouds up to 10 km height.
+A close cooperation has been installed with Halo Photonics (now Halo Photonics by Lumibird), a well reputated Great Britain based company developing and manufacturing eye-safe Doppler-Lidar systems “Stream Line” at 1.5 μm for profiling of the atmospheric bounday layer and of clouds up to 12 km height.

-The cooperation targets to boosting sales and customer relations within the DACH area and other countries while adding value by implementation of data analysing tools and technical accessories originally developed for the Doppler SODAR PCS.2000 and the Micro Rain Radar MRR-2.
+The cooperation targets to boosting sales and customer relations while adding value by implementation of data analysing tools and technical accessories originally developed for the Doppler SODAR PCS.2000 and the Micro Rain Radar MRR-2.

 Metek completed its pool of available renting systems (PCS.2000, uSonic, MRR-2) by 2 trailer versions of Stream Line Doppler Lidar systems, both powered by solar panels and fuel cell technology.
 The data access via GPRS or satellite communication allows an efficient monitoring of the ongoing measurement and easy data transfer and nearly real time data plausibility check.